-Individual shut-off valves control the water flow to sinks, the dishwasher, the washing machine and the toilet in your unit.
-In the event of a leak with any of these, the first step you should take is to interrupt the water supply by turning off the appropriate shut-off valve.
-We strongly recommend testing all shut-off valves upon your occupancy.
+Individual shut-off values control the water flow to sinks, the dishwasher, the washing machine and the toilet in your unit.
+In the event of a leak with any of these, the first step you should take is to interrupt the water supply by turning off the appropriate shut-off value.
+We strongly recommend testing all shut-off values upon your occupancy.
 It is good practice to shut off the water supply to the washing machine when it is not in use.

-The supply of water to your unit generally is controlled by a main shut-off valve located in your bathroom sink vanity.
+The supply of water to your unit generally is controlled by a main shut-off valve located in either your kitchen or bathroom.
 Any leaks beyond the individual fixtures or appliances as discussed above should be immediately stopped by turning off these valves.